isomerpages/moe-stpatricks/announcement/2024/_posts/2024-03-01-post-School Canteen Stall Vacancy.md

 image: ""
 variant: markdown
 ---
-**St Patrick’s School** has one (1) vacancy for a Halal Rice stall commencing operations from Monday, 01 April 2024.
+**St Patrick’s School** has one (1) vacancy for a Halal Rice stall commencing operations from Monday, 25 June 2024.

 We are located at 490 East Coast Road, Singapore 429058.